Political positions of Cory Booker

-Cory Booker is the junior United States senator from New Jersey and a member of the Democratic Party.
+Cory Booker is the senior United States senator from New Jersey and a member of the Democratic Party.
 He was previously the 36th mayor of Newark from 2006 to 2013.
 Before that Booker served on the Newark City Council for the Central Ward from 1998 to 2002.

-He has been described as a liberal.
-Throughout his Senate career, Booker has amassed a liberal voting record.
-In a July 2013 Salon interview, Booker said that "there's nothing in that realm of progressive politics where you won't find me."
-In a September 2013 interview with The Grio, when asked whether he considered himself a progressive, he stated that he is a Democrat and an American.
+Booker has been called a liberal and progressive Democrat.
+As a senator, he has a liberal voting record.
+In a July 2013 Salon interview, Booker said, "there's nothing in that realm of progressive politics where you won't find me."
+In a September 2013 interview with The Grio, when asked whether he considered himself a progressive, he said he was a Democrat and an American.
+According to the Humane Society, Booker has had the most pro-animal welfare voting record in the Senate year after year.